-In 2020-2021, after the first lockdown, the financials showed an abnormal spike in income, experienced around the country for all venues, when gaming increased to unprecedented levels, as well as some \$700,000 in government grants being paid to the club.
+From 2020-2021, after the first lockdown, the financials showed an abnormal spike in income, experienced around the country for all venues, when gaming increased to unprecedented levels, as well as some \$700,000 in government grants being paid to the club.

 The financial year 2021-2022 was more challenging for both the Club and the industry at large with another closure of the clubs from 26th June 2021, continuing until 18th October 2021.
+In all, your clubs were closed for 109 days during the year (compared to only 8 days in the 2021 financial year).